ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/07-summary-analysis.md

 - Should this move to chapter 5 (analysis pt 2, section 5.3 Analysing problems)?
 ::::

-The remaining sorting algorithms presented in [Chapter @sec:sorting-divide-and-conquer] are significantly better than these three under typical conditions.
+The remaining sorting algorithms presented in [Chapter @sec:sorting-part-2] are significantly better than these three under typical conditions.

 These three sorting algorithms are all quadratic, but can we say something about *why* they are so slow?
 The crucial bottleneck is that only *adjacent* records are compared, and swapped (for Insertion and Bubble sort).